 In the Commander Vo'jak battle, two of the waves include Sik'Thik Demolishers, who carry explosives and try to climb the ramp to reach you.
 A single hit detonates them.

 The Pokémon that can learn Selfdestruct or Explosion.
-The most powerful moves in the games.
+These moves, while extremely powerful, cause the Pokemon using them to faint on the spot.
 Some Pokémon can also possess the Aftermath ability, which damages the foe when knocked out.

 The black bird (Bomb) in Angry Birds.
 Coupled with the fact that almost all of the birds attack using themselves as projectiles.

-There's even an item in some Dragon Quest games called a Kamikazee bracer that blows the user up when they die and kills all opposing enemies.
+There's even an item in some games called a Kamikazee bracer that blows the user up when they die and kills all opposing enemies.

 In Dragon Quest II, the spell Sacrifice essentially performs this role, killing the user in exchange for instantly killing all opponents with 100% success.
 There are three problems, however; first, the only member of your party that can learn this spell is also the only one who can revive killed allies, so killing him means you must either find a priest (or World Leaf, of which there is only one) to get him back, or continue without him, which is a death sentence in most cases.
 The second problem is that some enemies can cast this, and if they do, your entire party is killed instantly every time.
 Do not pass GO, do not collect $200, you are DEAD.
 Three, it actually doesn't work on the boss enemies it would be most helpful against.